Art/Art.github.io/globes/old-timey/readme.md

 _Globalemma_

 3D spheres with 2D bitmap laid on top.

-Many little tricks available to tweak the look
+There are many available little tricks that could be used to tweak the look

 ### Mission